 The Iberian Citadel of Calafell is a centre of experimental archaeology, an archaeological open-air museum where visitors can see what life was like in the Iron Age 2,500 years ago.
 It is the first archaeological site in the Iberian Peninsula to have been reconstructed by using experimental archaeological techniques.

-1983, excavations started at Iberian Citadel of Calafell, an Iron Age / Roman Era site at Calafell (Taragona, Catalonia) under the direction of the doctors Joan Sanmartí and Joan Santacana.
-In 1992 the decision was taken to reconstruct the archaeological remains.
-The site is in a heavily tourist area on the coast.
+Under the direction of Dr. Joan Sanmartí and Dr. Joan Santacana, excavations started in 1983 at this Iberian period coastal site located in an area called Alorda Park (or Les Toixoneres) at Calafell (Tarragona, Catalonia).
+In 1992 a decision was taken in order to reconstruct the archaeological remains using experimental archaeology methodologies under a project led by the University of Barcelona.
+The site is in a well-known tourist area in El Penedès region, between Barcelona and Tarragona.
 It opened in 1994 and has only been closed for renovation since, in 2006-2007.
 The periods depicted are the antique, middle and final Iberian period, exactly until the beginning of the Romanization.
-The site is middle large, with many houses, densely packed, like in the past.
-The amount of visitors is expected to grow rapidly in the coming years.

 La Ciutadella (The Citadel) is currently managed by the Fundació Castell de Calafell, a public organisation linked to the municipality of Calafell whose main goal is to care for the local cultural heritage.
 The University of Barcelona and the Catalan Institute of Classic Archaeology (ICAC) are in charge of the research in agreement with the local government and there is a Scientific Committee with members of both institutions who have a role of consultancy regarding scientific issues.
 Nowadays, as an archaeological open-air museum, it is a must-see place in Calafell that carries out several educational and cultural activities and also develops experimental archaeology projects with the aim to make dissemination of the Iberian culture to a wide range of audiences.